USDA Loan Closing Costs: What They Cover And What Can Be Rolled Into Your Loan

 How Much Are Closing Costs For A USDA Loan?

-Closing costs for a USDA loan can typically run 3% – 6% of the home’s purchase price.
+Closing costs for a purchase loan can typically run about 2% – 6% of the home’s purchase price.
 USDA loans allow seller concessions up to 6% of the sales price, meaning that the seller is allowed to pay up to this amount of the buyer’s closing costs.

 What Do USDA Loan Closing Costs Pay For?